joemasilotti/masilotti.com/_posts/turbo-ios/2021-02-26-url-routing.md

 ```

 ## Native view controllers
 This approach is not limited to presentation logic; we can also route to different view controllers.
-Let’s piggy-back on the example server’s “Intercept with a native view” link to show some native content.
+Let’s piggy-back on the example server’s "Intercept with a native view" link to show some native content.

 First, add a new rule to `PathConfiguration.json`.